We found 5 geriatricians who accept Health Net PPO near Whittier, CA.

-Dr. Michael Roach's medical specialty is family medicine and geriatrics (elderly care).
-Dr. Roach honors Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
-Before performing his residency at Cedars-Sinai Medical Center, Dr. Roach attended the University of Maryland School of Medicine.
-He speaks Spanish.
-Dr. Roach is professionally affiliated with PIH Health.
+Dr. Michael Roach sees patients in La Mirada, CA. His medical specialties are family medicine and geriatrics (elderly care).
+Dr. Roach is an in-network provider for Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
+His education and training includes medical school at the University of Maryland School of Medicine and residency at Cedars-Sinai Medical Center.
+He is professionally affiliated with PIH Health.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 Medicare Patient Insurance Eligibility

 Years Since Graduation

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.

 Some of the most common concerns seen by a geriatrician include:

 - Mobility issues, including the need for canes and walkers, as well as preventing falls